 The MENTOR Initiative in South Sudan

-The MENTOR Initiative has been active in South Sudan since May 2012, providing Integrated Vector Management (IVM) for malaria and other VBDs through the continued support of US Bureau of Population, Refugees, and Migration (BPRM) and Rapid Response Fund (RRF).
-More recently, MENTOR has also become and active partner in delivery of UNICEF-funded Hard and Soft Water Safety and Hygiene (WASH) activities and Mass Drug Administration (MDA) for Neglected Tropical Diseases (NTDs) in specific vulnerable locations supported by Sightsavers and The END Fund.
+The MENTOR Initiative has been active in South Sudan since May 2012, providing Integrated Vector Management (IVM) for malaria and other VBDs through the continued support of US Bureau of Population, Refugees, and Migration (BPRM) and the South Sudan Humanitarian Fund (SSHF).
+More recently, MENTOR has also become an active partner in the delivery of UNICEF-funded hard and soft Water, Sanitation and Hygiene (WASH) activities and Mass Drug Administration (MDA) for Neglected Tropical Diseases (NTDs) in specific vulnerable locations supported by The END Fund and the Reaching the Last Mile Fund.

 To date, MENTOR has focused support in communities in Warrap, Abeyi, Northern Bahr el Ghazal, Upper Nile, Lakes, Unity state and Eastern Equatoria states.
-The locations highlighted below demonstrate current operational sites for RRF, BPRM and UNICEF-funded disease control programs.
+The map below shows MENTOR’s recent and ongoing operational sites in South Sudan.

-Figure 1: MENTOR’s current field presence in South Sudan; Juba, Aweil, Bentiu, Malakal, Maban, Jamjang, Renk, Ulang, Eastern Equatoria
+Figure 1: MENTOR’s recent and ongoing field presence in South Sudan; Juba, Aweil, Bentiu, Malakal, Maban, Jamjang, Renk, Ulang, Eastern Equatoria

 Vector Control: MENTOR’s annual door-to-door indoor residual spraying (IRS) campaigns target every shelter in the camps as well as the homes of nearby host communities.
 This activity is implemented just before the yearly rains start to protect people throughout the malaria high-transmission season.
 IRS also protects people from other endemic VBDs such as Visceral Leishmaniasis.
 Larval source management and fly control activities are conducted as supplementary interventions to IRS.